Peter-Shamoun/League-of-Ledgends-Predictive-Analysis/README.md

 ## Finding the Best Model

-To identify the best-performing model, we conducted a thorough hyperparameter tuning process using **GridSearchCV** on three candidate classifiers: **Random Forest**, **XGBoost (XGBClassifier)**, and **Logistic Regression**.
+To identify the best-performing model, we conducted a thorough hyperparameter tuning process using **GridSearchCV** on three candidate classifiers: [**Random Forest**](https://en.wikipedia.org/wiki/Random_forest), [**XGBoost**](https://en.wikipedia.org/wiki/XGBoost), and [**Logistic Regression**](https://en.wikipedia.org/wiki/Logistic_regression).
 Each model was combined with our feature engineering and preprocessing pipeline to ensure a consistent and fair comparison.
 The goal was to maximize accuracy through 5-fold cross-validation on the training set.

 ### Models Evaluated and Their Hyperparameters
 1. **RandomForestClassifier**